bunyk/blog/content/posts/edx_writing.md

 1. Your full name?
 Does someone know you by different name?
 2. How does dictionary or encyclopedia define you?
 3. Where, how and when you are born?
-4. Ary you still alive?
+4. Are you still alive?
 How you died?
 5. To what group do you belong?
 Who are others in your group?
 6. Can you be divided in parts?
 How?
 7. Were you different in the past?
 Will you change in the future?